Skip to content

 1. Define regular metrics that perform aggregation

-2. Define computed metrics that reference those aggregated metrics
+2. Define derived metrics that reference those aggregated metrics

-3. Include them in your queries (computed metrics are passed separately)
+3. Include them in your queries (derived metrics are passed separately)

 Advanced Features